auth0/docs/mvc-tutorial.md

 Congratulations!

 ###4.
-Widget
+Client-side integration and auth0 widget

-This step is optional.
-We have a beautiful widget that you can integrate in your application and replace the default from Asp.Net MVC.
+__This step is optional.__ We have a beautiful widget that you can integrate in your application and replace the default from Asp.Net MVC.

 Create a new route in the ```AccountController.cs``` file: